-- Antibiotics with broad-spectrum gram-negative activity are NOT recommended except necrotizing fasciitis, and in most cases should be avoided. - Tailor antibiotics if culture results are available; utilize suggested empiric oral options when culture negative or not available. - May consider oral de-escalation options and clinically improving in 2-3 days. - If no improvement on adequate antibiotics after 48 hours or significant or rapid progression (ie. more than just 1-2 cm beyond margins) at any time, image (U/S preferred) to rule out abscess formation and consider modification to antibiotic therapy.

-NOTE The development of a new abscess within an area of previous infection while on antibiotics does not in and of itself constitute treatment failure.

-- Reasonable discharge criteria include: Lesion(s) show signs of improvement, tolerating PO, pain controlled, afebrile > 24 hours, F/U assured within 48 hours - · If fresh or saltwater contact, or other special circumstance, discuss with ID - If worried about palatability or concerns about administration exist, a single oral antibiotic dose may be given prior to discharge.
+- Antibiotics with broad-spectrum gram-negative activity are NOT recommended except necrotizing fasciitis, and in most cases should be avoided. - Tailor antibiotics if culture results are available; utilize suggested empiric oral options when culture negative or not available. - May consider oral de-escalation options and clinically improving in 2-3 days. - If no improvement on adequate antibiotics after 48 hours or significant or rapid progression (ie. more than just 1-2 cm beyond margins) at any time, image (U/S preferred) to rule out abscess formation and consider modification to antibiotic therapy. - NOTES The development of a new abscess within an area of previous infection while on antibiotics does not in and of itself constitute treatment failure.
+Likewise, it is not uncommon for erythema to spread after initiation of antibiotics due to release of toxin from killed organisms.
+Reasonable discharge criteria include: Lesion(s) show signs of improvement, tolerating PO, pain controlled, afebrile > 24 hours, F/U assured within 48 hours - Discuss with ID with there has been fresh or saltwater contact - If worried about palatability or concerns about administration exist, a single oral antibiotic dose may be given prior to discharge.